Jesper-Hustad/assignments/pa_4240/2/README.md

 ## Step 2: Implement the Singleton pattern
+*Secondly, implement the Singleton pattern in the chose program.
+You can choose yourself what you should use the Singleton pattern for.*

 For the singleton pattern i chose to use it for containing collision objects.
 I named this class `CollideSingleton` and implemented the singleton instance code.

 This class is used as a single source of truth location for all collidable objects.

-This meant that the `paddle` class (that implements the player controlled paddle in the game pong) could intefrace with the singleton directly instead of the bounding box needing to be retrived from the main method/loop.
+This meant that the `paddle` class (that implements the player controlled paddle in the game pong) could interface with the singleton directly instead of the bounding box needing to be retrived from the main method/loop.

 It also meant that the ball could have one universal way to handle collisions instead of different implementations for the walls, paddles, and any future collidable objects.

+The overlapsWith function gives a standardized method to find if a rectangle overlaps with any collidable objects.
+This means that the singleton could not be replaced with a global variable, which is a common pitfall in the singleton design pattern.

 **CollideSingleton**